AbdulAzeemHashmi/Database-Systems-Lab-Project/README.md

 ### Prerequisites

+- A modern web browser (Chrome, Firefox, Edge)
-- MySQL Server 8.0 or above
+- MySQL Server 8.0 or above (or compatible DBMS)
-- MySQL Workbench or any compatible SQL client
+- A local server environment such as XAMPP or WAMP (if using PHP/JS backend)

 ### Setup Steps